Citing Sources

 MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.

-The MLA 8th edition was designed to simplify the process, and help writers accurately and intuitively cite their sources more easily.
+The MLA 9th edition was designed to simplify the process and help writers more easily, accurately, and intuitively cite their sources.
 Each source type follows the same format.
 Books, websites, periodicals, videos, photographs, etc., now use the same standard format.

-Each citation is made up of "core elements" from the source which are place in a standard order.
+Each citation is made up of "core elements" from the source which are placed in a standard order.

 1. Authors.